Oak’s Google classroom us up and running and ready for you all to use. To access it, follow these steps:

 Times Tables Rockstars: TTRS has recently given all children free access to its games and competitions during this period.
 I have set all the children a logon and password and require the parents to please email me for it.

-Keep a record of each step, this can include photographs with captions, Diagrams with labels, tables of information/recordings/measurements with a written step by step process.
+When completing and experiment keep a record of each step, this can include photographs with captions, Diagrams with labels, tables of information/recordings/measurements with a written step by step process.
 Make sure to include an Title for the experiment, introduction, question you are investigating, prediction, results, conclusion, possible follow up questions and experiments.

 Animation: create a profile for you to use on scratch (this is optional and you do not need your own profile) https://scratch.mit.edu/ click on the tutotials button at the top of the page and follow the instructional video to create your own animations.